 A limited liability company is a tax chameleon.
-It may be taxed for federal income tax purposes like a C corporation, an S corporation, a partnership, or a sole proprietorship, depending upon what elections are made.
-Federal tax regulations provide for default classifications of an LLC based whether there is only one or more than one member.
+It may be taxed for federal income tax purposes like a C corporation, an S corporation, a partnership, or a sole proprietorship, depending upon what elections are made and how many members it has.
+Federal tax regulations provide for default classifications of an LLC based on whether there is only one or more than one member.
 Under the default rules, an LLC with two or more members will be taxed as a partnership.
-An LLC with only one member it treated as a “disregarded entity,” which means that for federal income tax purposes, it simply does not exist.
+An LLC with only one member is treated as a “disregarded entity,” which means that for federal income tax purposes, it simply does not exist.

 However, an LLC can elect to be taxed as a corporation by filing Form 8832, Entity Classification Election, with the IRS.
 What’s more, once the election to be taxed as a corporation is in place, the LLC can make an S corporation election by filing Form 2553, Election by a Small Business Corporation.

-If an LLC is taxed as a partnership or a disregarded entity, its tax items will flow-through to the member(s).
-The LLC will not have to pay any entity level tax.
-A multi-member LLC will need to file a partnership tax return and prepare a Schedule K-1 for each member allocation the tax items among them.
-If the LLC elects to be taxed as a corporation, but files an S corporation election, its income and tax items will pass-through to the members.
-As with an LLC taxed as partnership, an LLC taxed as an S corporation must file an S corporation tax return and prepare Schedules K-1 for the members.
+If an LLC is taxed as a partnership or a disregarded entity, its tax items will flow through to the member(s).
+The LLC will not have to pay any entity-level tax.
+A multi-member LLC will need to file a partnership tax return and prepare a Schedule K-1 for each member, allocating the tax items among them.
+If the LLC elects to be taxed as a corporation but files an S corporation election, its income and tax items will pass through to the members.
+As with an LLC taxed as a partnership, an LLC taxed as an S corporation must file an S corporation tax return and prepare Schedules K-1 for the members.